-The Power of Proactive Customer Service in the Airline Sector
+Why Proactive Customer Service is the Key to Soaring in the Airline Industry

 What is Proactive CX?

-It is nothing but a form of anticipatory and preemptive support that enables free agents to concentrate on more complex problems.
+It is nothing but a form of anticipatory and pre-emptive support that enables free agents to concentrate on more complex, context-specific problems.

 Reactive vs Proactive CX